 Now the debt to GDP ratio is just 55%.
 So under a gold revaluation the Debt to GDP ratio might actually be reduced quite rapidly.
 Putting the government books in a better position.

-The $10,000 per ounce gold price is based upon a ratio of physical gold to printed money.
-The amount of physical gold doesn’t go up very much, but printed money goes up a lot over time, so the dollar target goes up more over time because of all the money printing.
+The $10,000 per ounce gold price is based upon a ratio of physical gold to government currency.
+The amount of physical gold doesn’t go up very much, but printed currency goes up a lot over time, so the dollar target goes up more over time because of all the currency being created.

 It’s not made up.
 It’s the implied non-deflationary price of gold.
 Everyone says you can’t have a gold standard, because there’s not enough gold.
 There’s always enough gold, you just have to get the price right.

-That was the mistake made by Churchill in 1925 [GSG: when he returned the British Empire to the gold standard at the same price after WWI causing deflation.
-Even though a whole lot of money had been created to fund the war] The world is not going to repeat that mistake.
+That was the mistake made by Churchill in 1925 [GSG: when, after WWI, Churchill returned the British Empire to the gold standard at the same price, causing deflation.
+Even though a whole lot of currency had been created to fund the war].
+The world is not going to repeat that mistake.

 …The analytical question is, you can have a gold standard if you get the price right; what is the non-deflationary price?
 What price would gold have to be in order to support global trade and commerce, and bank balance sheets, without reducing the money supply?
 [GSG: such as happened after WWI]